 Written parental consent for the use of an emergency inhaler must still be obtained.
 Detailed protocols including template consent and notification of use forms are available from the Department of Health Guidance on the use of emergency salbutamol inhalers in schools.
-As with other emergency medication this must not be locked away but should be under the control of staff.
-In the school Office.
-EYFS boxes may be shut in a cupboard.
-(Occasional exceptions may exist where a child needs to keep emergency medication on them.
+As with other emergency medication this must not be locked away but should be under the control of staff in the school office.
+(Occasional exceptions may exist where a child needs to keep emergency medication on them or close by eg: a high cupboard.
 This must be clearly identified on their Care Plan if it is a permanent arrangement)